BrianPugh/autoregistry/docs/source/Overview.rst

 Inheritence-Based
 ^^^^^^^^^^^^^^^^^
-Generally, when inherting ``Registry``, we are defining an interface, and thusly an `abstract base class`_.
+Generally, when inheriting ``Registry``, we are defining an interface, and thusly an `abstract base class`_.
 The ``Registry`` class already inherits from ``ABCMeta``, so the decorator ``from abc import abstractmethod`` will automatically work with subclasses of ``Registry``.
 For convenience, you can import the ``abstractmethod``